MILM-stack/Udacity-Capstone-Project-Bertelsmann-Arvato/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ## 1. Project Motivation <a name="motivation"></a>
-This project is the Capstone of the Data Scientist Nanodegree Program with Udacity.
+This project is the Capstone project of the Data Scientist Nanodegree Program with Udacity.

 It is made in collaboration with Bertelsmann-Arvato.
 The goal of our project is to foresee, which part of the population is most likely to convert to a customer, after being targeted with a mailing campaign.
 To do so, we will follow two mail steps: